Part of Virtual Conference Series Remember, Reflect, Recommit: Celebrating Women's Suffrage

 Former U.S. Senator

 Mikulski served in the U.S. Senate from 1987 to 2017, working to protect the most vulnerable members of society and to advance scientific research and democracy around the world.
-She is a Homewood Professor of Public Policy at John Hopkins.
+She is an SNF Agora Institute affiliate at John Hopkins.

 Former U.S Congresswoman and Ambassador to the Organization for Economic Co-operation and Development